 Research and recommendations for an energy transition plan for the City of Edmonton.

-Recommendations for greenhouse gas regulations in Canada’s oil and gas sector
+Getting on Track for 2020 Recommendations for greenhouse gas regulations in Canada’s oil and gas sector

 This report provides recommendations about the design and environmental ambition of regulations on greenhouse gas emissions from oil and gas production and processing in Canada.